rudashi/laravel-history/README.md

 Quick Installation
 -------------
-If needed use composer to grab the library
+If necessary, use the composer to download the library

 ```
 $ composer require rudashi/laravel-history